microsoft/pbiworkshops/Query Folding In An Hour/README.md

 ![Day Name](./Images/ColumnType.png)

-9. Within the formula bar press the **Add Step** button (Fx) and insert the following complex Power Query M formula:
+9. Within the formula bar press the **Add Step** button (Fx) and insert the following complex Power Query M formula to add a space whenever a capital letter occurs in your column headers:

 ```
 = Table.TransformColumnNames( #"Added Conditional Column" , each Text.Combine( Splitter.SplitTextByCharacterTransition({"a".."z"},{"A".."Z"})(_) , " " ) )